Thiago Almada: Loan to Lyon

 On 19 December 2024, Almada announced that he would join Ligue 1 side Lyon on 5 January 2025.
-Lyon announced his arrival on 15 January 2025, as loan deal until 30 June 2025.
+Lyon announced his arrival on 15 January 2025 as loan deal until 30 June 2025.

 Atlético Madrid

-On 15 July 2025, La Liga club Atlético Madrid announced that they had reached an agreement with Botafogo for the transfer of Almada.
+On 15 July 2025, La Liga club Atlético Madrid announced an agreement with Botafogo for the transfer of Almada.
+Later that year, on 18 October, he scored his first goal for the club in a 1–0 win over Osasuna.

+River Plate

+On 8 August 2026, River Plate agreed to sign Almada for a €20 million fee, setting a new record as the most expensive signing in Argentine football history.

 International career

 Almada played for the Argentina under-20 squad in 2019, before featuring for the under-23 squad in 2021.

 His debut in the Argentina national team came on 23 September 2022, in Miami, during a friendly match against Honduras.

-In November 2022, Almada was officially called up to the Argentinian World Cup squad to replace injured Joaquín Correa, only five days before Argentina's first game of the tournament.
+In November 2022, Almada was officially called up to the Argentina World Cup squad to replace injured Joaquín Correa, only five days before Argentina's first game of the tournament.
 He was a member of the squad that ultimately won the tournament, becoming the first active MLS player to win a World Cup.
 In Argentina's final group stage game, he made his 2022 World Cup debut against Poland.
 He came on in the 83rd minute as a substitute of Alexis Mac Allister in which Argentina was victorious by 2–0.

 On 23 March 2023, Almada scored his first international goal for Argentina at the senior level during a friendly against Panama in his third appearance for the senior team, becoming the first-ever MLS-based player to score for the national team.

 Almada competed for Argentina at the 2024 Summer Olympics.

+On 27 May 2026, Almada was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 29 July 2026, FIFA opened disciplinary proceedings against Almada for unsporting behaviour following the violent brawl after Argentina's defeat in the final.